Juicy and Tender BBQ Smoked Beef Brisket

-To start, we rubbed the top fat and sides of the brisket joint with Mexican Adobo spice rub and black pepper.
+To start, we rubbed the top fat and sides of the brisket joint with the BBQ spice rub and black pepper.
 The joint was left to stand for about an hour while we prepared the BBQ.

 After 4 hours at a temperature of 100ºC the brisket was basted with virgin olive oil to stop it from drying out.

 Using a charcoal starter the coals were replenished.